-After your trek, you’ll continue to the town of Byblos where you’ll visit the Citadel.
+After your trek, you’ll continue to the town of Byblos (44 miles, three hours), where you’ll visit the Citadel.
 Byblos was made a UNESCO World Heritage Site in 1984 in recognition of the the many civilisations that have inhabited the area since Neolithic times.
 From the Bronze Age and Phoenicians to the Romans and Crusaders, the town has unique and historically important antecedents.
 During your visit look forward to exploring the citadel when you’ll visit the 12th century Crusader Castle, perhaps walking amongst Neolithic, Greek and Roman remains to be found in the adjacent archaeological site – testament to the town’s importance.

 Day 8 Byblos

 Explore one of Lebanon’s natural wonders today as you travel to Jeita Grotto in Keserwan, Discovered in 1836 the site consists of two limestone caverns or ‘grottos’.
 Travel to the upper cave by cable car enjoying views of the surrounding countryside, before entering the cave which is over 1.3 miles long.
 With its cathedral-like appearance, dotted with stalactites and stalagmites and other sculpture-like stone formations, take in this limestone ‘wonderland’.
 You‘ll also see the lower cave which extends to some five miles, travelling via a small train and then small boat as you explore this spectacular cave from the water for around 400 metres (quarter of a mile).
-During your visit look forward to enjoying a Lebanese sandwich as a light lunch.
+During your visit look forward to a light lunch.

 Return to your hotel mid to late afternoon and enjoy relaxing before dinner this evening.
 B, L, D